We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 Why should I not press and frame my bouquet myself at home?

-DIY flower pressing at home can be a lot of fun but risky if you haven't done it before and requires a specially made, extra large flower press for most wedding bouquets.
+DIY flower pressing at home can be a lot of fun but it's risky if you haven't done it before and requires a specially made, extra large flower press for most wedding bouquets.
 Flowers can often break, discolour, rot or go mouldy in the wrong pressing environment and without the right type of pressing materials used.
 Wedding flowers are so sentimental so we advise using a professional service to ensure the best results.
 We also have lots of experience in creating unique and beautiful frame designs specific to the flowers provided, so we think it's worth the extra investment to enjoy your hand-crafted flower frame for a lifetime!

 How are my flowers pressed and preserved?